ap3340/NetlifyAntonio/content/home/experience.md

     date_end: '2018-06-01'
     description:  |2-

-        * Planned and aided the coordination of monthly events held at Robeson Community College with more than 1500 attendees at each event.
+        * Assisted with scheduling and coordination of monthly events held at Robeson Community College with more than 1500 attendees at each event.
         * Helped conduct weekly SGA meetings.